masukai/AutoArea/README.md

 In the *save_image* method of class *MainPGArea*, you can select stages of calculated images.

 ## Verification
+If you want to verify the calculated values with AutoArea, you write the measured values in the **measured_area.csv** file.

+Do not comment out **verification()** in *main* function.

+You can visualize and check the values in the **measured_area.csv** and **calculated_area.csv** files by making a one-to-one correspondence between them, like *Verification2*.

 ### Verification 1
 <img src="https://user-images.githubusercontent.com/37993351/84643037-417d9500-af38-11ea-9970-eebc43c89d9a.jpg" width=40%>
 <img src="https://user-images.githubusercontent.com/37993351/84643058-48a4a300-af38-11ea-9c1d-d4712667f096.jpg" width=40%>

 You can see that the corners are rounded due to the closing filter.

-This is a 6 cm square with an area of 36 $cm^2$, but the ImageJ and AutoArea Both are now 35.85 cm^2.
+This is a 6 cm square with an area of 36 cm2, but the ImageJ and AutoArea Both are now 35.85 cm2.
 That means that only the error of the value when re-scaling from pixel to cm is reflected.